 \textbf{Effectiveness analysis of BFFN.}

-In Section~3.4, we continue the design pattern of the bi-fovea in eagle vision, and propose a Bi-Fovea Feedforward Network (BFFN).
-As another contribution of our work, the BFFN efficiently introduces the ability of local awareness for EViTs.
-To demonstrate the effectiveness of BFFN, we conduct ablation experiment for it in this section.
-Specifically, we select the original Feed Forward Network (FFN) from ViT~\cite{dosovitskiy2020image} and the Convolutional Feed Forward Network (CFFN) from PVT~\cite{wang2022pvt} as the control group.
-The BFFN is replaced with the FFN and the CFFN, respectively.
-Table~\ref{tab:ablation_study} shows the performance comparison of BFFN with CFFN and FFN.
-As can be seen from the results, the BFFN achieves performance improvements of 1.3\% and 0.5\% compared with the FFN and CFFN, respectively, at negligible computational cost.
-This indicates that BFFN more efficiently complements the local detail information in the feed forward network, which is critical for computer vision tasks.
+To demonstrate the effectiveness of {the} BFFN, {an ablation experiment is conducted in this section.} Specifically, the Feed Forward Network (FFN) {obtained} from {the} ViT~\cite{dosovitskiy2020image} and the Convolutional Feed Forward Network (CFFN) from PVT~\cite{wang2022pvt} are selected as the {controls}.
+The BFFN is {compared} with the FFN and the CFFN, respectively.
+Table~\ref{tab:ablation_study} presents the performance comparison {conducted between the} BFFN, FFN and CFFN. {The numerical results show that {the} BFFN outperforms {the} FFN and CFFN by 0.9\% and 0.4\%, respectively, while {its} computational cost remains negligible.} This {finding} demonstrates that {the} BFFN more efficiently complements the local detail information {contained} in the feed forward network, which is critical for computer vision tasks.